rdavisau/ar-bound/README.md

 These calls have been replaced in the sample with hard-coded data.
 You can print (or display on screen) the Earthbound character files in the Resources folder (ness, paula, jeff, poo) and they will work instead.

+## Image Tracking

+Demonstrates the image tracking feature of ARKit.
+These demos used four jumbo playing cards (the King of each suit) which I photographed to use as reference images.
+It's unlikely that you'll have access to the same deck of cards.
+Given that, the best approach to running this demo is probably going to be taking photos of your own set of cards and replacing the reference images I've provided.
+These can be found in the Assets/cards reference group - don't forget to update the physical size properties to match the size of your cards!

 ## Face Tracking

 Demonstrates some of the face tracking features of ARKit, in several steps: